Submissions

 References

-When submitting an article, authors will be prompted to paste their references list separately in an appropriate field called "References," to be found under the rubric "Enter Metadata."
+When submitting an article, authors will be prompted to paste their reference list separately in an appropriate field called "References," to be found under the rubric "Enter Metadata."
 This step allows us to comply with citation-tracking services such as Crossref.

 Referencing style